Skip to content

 How Much Does It Cost to Attend Paul Mitchell the School-Springfield?
 Tuition, Net Price & Aid

-After financial aid, the average net price at Paul Mitchell the School-Springfield — the real out-of-pocket cost once federal grants and scholarships are applied — is about $16,926.
+The average net price at Paul Mitchell the School-Springfield, the amount students actually pay each year after federal grants and scholarships, is about $16,926.
 Students from families earning under $30,000 typically pay closer to $16,925 after need-based grants.
-Graduates leave with a median federal student-loan debt of about $7,917.
+The median graduate leaves with about $7,917 in federal student loans.

 $16,926